keboola/connection-docs/components/ip-addresses/index.md

 To access external systems (including your database), Keboola uses the below IP addresses.
 Please **whitelist** these IP addresses in your firewalls to allow Keboola to successfully connect to your system.
-This applies to all components including all data source connectors and data destination connectors.
+This applies to all components including all data source and destination connectors.

 **Important:** These IP addresses can change in the future!
 For your convenience, you can programmatically fetch and process the [list of existing IP addresses in JSON format](/components/ip-addresses/kbc-public-ip.json).